Welcome to Ukraine

 Overnight in Kiev.

-Today explore the wonderful city of Kiev and get to see all the highlights of the city on this pleasant 3hour tour.
+Today meet your driver and guide for a guided tour of Kiev.
+Explore the wonderful city of Kiev and get to see all the highlights of the city.
 When you first come to Kiev, you get to discover a unique culture, impressive attractions and most of all the harmonious combination of ancient and modern co-existing in the same city.
 To do so, we invite you to a half day tour, during which you will see preserved architectural ensembles of the XI, XII-XVII centuries and modern architecture in the industrial and financial center of the country.
 During this highlights tour, you will get to visit the following sights: Mikhailovska Square, Mikhailovsky Cathedral, Taras Shevchenko National University, Kiev Opera Theatre, The Golden Gates, Sophia Square, St Sophia Cathedral and monument to Bohdan Khmelnytsky, Volodymyr Cathedral, monument to Princess Olga, Andrew's Church, Independence Square, River Port, Funicular, Kontraktova Square, Hostynnyi dvir, Mother Motherland Statue and the Dniper river quay.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.